package graph

 EdgePropertyTile relies on the set of EdgeIndex values associated with the Edges in a tile.
 In a tile, each Edge has a different EdgeIndex value, and, if

-.To save memory, EdgePropertyTile stores the edge properties in an array of size
+#Edgesrepresents the number of Edges, the value of an EdgeIndex is between0and#Edges - 1.To save memory, EdgePropertyTile stores the edge properties in an array of size

 - GraphTile for more information about the representation of Edges in a tile